GoogleChrome/web.dev/src/site/content/en/blog/native-lazy-loading/index.md

 Either option can let developers include lazy loading functionality, and many have built third-party libraries to provide even simpler-to-use abstractions.
 With lazy loading supported directly by the browser however, an external library would not need to be loaded and relied upon.
-This will also ensure that deferred loading of images and frames will still work even if JavaScript is disabled on the client.
+This also ensures that deferred loading of images and frames still works even if JavaScript is disabled on the client.

 ## Lazy loading